holepunchto/pear-docs/building-blocks/autobase.md

 <mark style="background-color:blue;">**experimental**</mark>

 Autobase is used to automatically rebase multiple causally-linked Hypercores into a single, linearized Hypercore.
-The output of an Autobase is 'just a Hypercore', which means it can be used to transform higher-level data structures (like Hyperbee) into multiwriter data structures with minimal additional work.
+The output of an Autobase is `just a Hypercore`, which means it can be used to transform higher-level data structures (like Hyperbee) into multiwriter data structures with minimal additional work.

-> Although Autobase is still under development, it finds application in many active projects.
-Keet rooms, for example, are powered by Autobase!
+> Autobase is still under development but it finds application in many active projects.
+For example, Keet rooms are powered by Autobase!
 This is a testament to the potential of Autobase, and we are excited to see what else it can achieve.

 > [Github (Autobase)](https://github.com/holepunchto/autobase)